wimpysworld/obs-studio-portable/README.md

 - <https://github.com/norihiro/obs-vnc>
 - <https://github.com/univrsal/input-overlay>

+#### gPhoto

+There isn't a definitive gPhoto plugin for OBS Studio so I'm reluctant to include it.
+Here's what I know:

+- [Original obs-gphoto 0.3.0](https://github.com/Atterratio/obs-gphoto) - unmaintained and doesn't build against current OBS.
+  - [Forked obs-gphoto 0.4.0](https://github.com/adlerweb/obs-gphoto) - unmaintained, updated for imagemagick7, I was using this with OBS 27.
+  - [Forked obs-gphoto 0.3.0](https://github.com/mika314/obs-gphoto) - look like build system updates to work with OBS 28, but I haven't tested it.
+  - [Forked obs-gphoto 0.3.0](https://github.com/christophehenry/obs-gphoto) - looks like build system and code updates to work with OBS 29, but I haven't tested it.

 ### Additional plugins

 If the builds of OBS Studio offered here don't include a plugin that you use, you can download a pre-compiled version and add it to the portable folder: